 Reload data from the server.

 This option downloads the hot image from the server.
+The diagram in Interaction between the application, images, the database, and the SDB includes this action.
 Then, a database is built from the data that the hot image contains.
 The hot image includes recent changes written to the SDB by other users.

 Depending on how often the hot image is rebuilt, it will contain most of the recent changes, and possibly all of them.
 The

-Refreshfunction automatically runs when Enterprise Course Planner starts and applies any changes sent to the SDB after the hot image was last updated.
+Refreshfunction automatically runs when Enterprise Timetabler starts; any changes sent to the SDB after the hot image was created are downloaded from the SDB.

 If SQL Server or SQL Server Express is installed on your workstation, Enterprise Foundation applications can use it to manage their local database.